jugal-krishna/Reinforcement-Learning/README.md

 # Reinforcement-Learning

-Reinforcement Learning as a part of the MIT opensource assignment.
+This is a part of the MIT opensource assignment.